gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 In this case, the Milesight app doesn't show the Application Key, so we'll create our own in Chirpstack, then assign our AppKey to the device.

 This can vary device to device.
-If your device came with an AppKey, go ahead and use it, especially if this is your first onboarding.
+If your device came with an AppKey, go ahead and use it, especially if this is your first onboarding a device.

 With the device on and the DEVEUI and APPKEY ready, let's head to the MetSci Console!